 Introduction – What is Throwaway Fashion?

 Throwaway Fashion, also known as Fast Fashion, is the devaluation of clothes and fashion items by consumers, and the resultant disposal of these goods, regardless of their condition, once the next fashion season arrives.
 This practice is the result of clothing from many retailers being sold at artificially low prices, leading consumers to place less intrinsic value on them.
 Unfortunately, this has only fueled an increase of consumers becoming ‘slaves to fashion’.
 So how does throwing away your old clothes affect the environment?
 And what can you do about it?
+How can we help to stop fast fashion?

-How does this harm the Environment?
+How does throwaway fashion harm the Environment?

 The Total Carbon Footprint of clothing worn in the United Kingdom in 2016 was 26.2 million tonnes of carbon dioxide equivalent i